- 1 cup chopped walnuts

 - 1/2 cup chopped walnuts

-- In a small bowl, combine the walnuts, brown sugar and cinnamon; set aside.
+- In a bowl, combine walnuts, brown sugar and cinnamon; set aside.
 Place flour in a small bowl; cut in butter until mixture resembles coarse crumbs.
 Stir in 3/4 cup of nut mixture; set aside for topping.
 Set aside remaining nut mixture for filling.

-- In a small bowl, toss pears with lemon juice; set aside.
-In another bowl, cream butter and sugar until light and fluffy.
+- Toss pears with lemon juice; set aside.
+In a small mixing bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
-Combine the flour, baking powder, baking soda and salt; gradually add to creamed mixture alternately with sour cream, beating well after each addition.
+Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with sour cream.

 - Spread two-thirds of the batter into a greased 9-in. springform pan.
 Top with the reserved nut mixture, pears and remaining batter.
 Sprinkle with walnuts and reserved topping mixture.

-- Bake at 350° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
+- Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack for 10 minutes.
-Carefully run a knife around edge of pan to loosen.
+Carefully run a knife around edge of pan to loosen; remove sides of pan.
 Cool for 1 hour before cutting.
 Yield: 12 servings.

 Reviews forWalnut Pear Coffee Cake